 The Animal Tracker (Wave 3 – March 2010)

-These results from Wave 3 of the Faunalytics’s annual survey of U.S. adults regarding attitudes and behavior toward animals shows strong support for the protection of all animals, but knowledge of some animal issues remains low and the perceived impact of animal advocates is modest.
+These results from Wave 3 of Faunalytics’s annual survey of U.S. adults regarding attitudes and behavior toward animals shows strong support for the protection of all animals, but knowledge of some animal issues remains low and the perceived impact of animal advocates is modest.

-Based on survey responses from 1,020 U.S. adult respondents, the Faunalytics found that at least half believe the welfare of animals is “very” or “somewhat” important for all of the various decisions made by consumers that involve animals.
+Based on survey responses from 1,020 U.S. adult respondents, Faunalytics found that at least half believe the welfare of animals is “very” or “somewhat” important for all of the various decisions made by consumers that involve animals.
 Respondents consider welfare most important when getting a new pet and least important when going to dog or horse races.

 With the exception of companion animals, the majority of U.S. adults are “not very” or “not at all” knowledgeable about the animals listed on the survey; animals in laboratories garnered the least knowledge.

 Slightly less than half of all U.S. adults think the animal protection movement has had a “moderate” or “significant” impact on government and corporate policies.